Eric Gryba scores winner, Oilers beat Kings 3-1

+EDMONTON, Alberta (AP) -- Eric Gryba's gave the Edmonton Oilers two points with his first goals of the season.

-EDMONTON, Alberta (AP) -- Eric Gryba broke a tie at 6:58 of the third period and Jordan Eberle had two assists in the Edmonton Oilers' 3-1 victory over the Los Angeles Kings on Thursday night.
+Gryba broke a tie at 6:58 of the third period and Jordan Eberle had two assists in the Oilers' 3-1 victory over the Los Angeles Kings on Thursday night.
+It was Gryba's first goal since Feb.
+2, and the sixth of his 236-game NHL career.

+''It was just a lucky play.
+I took a swing at it and it went in,'' Gryba said. ''To come out and play like we did tonight, a real complete, honest game, shows some maturity and a lot of growth in this group.''

 Patrick Maroon and Ryan Nugent-Hopkins also scored for the Oilers.
 They are 4-0-1 in their last five and 19-12-6 overall.

 Cam Talbot made 28 saves, allowing only Nick Shore's goal.
-The Kings have dropped three straight to fall to 17-15-4.

 It was the second of five meetings between the two teams this season, with the Kings winning the first one 4-2 in Los Angeles.
 The Kings swept the five-game set last season, and came into the game with a 17-1-2 record against Edmonton in their last 20 meetings.